andrewacashner/hearingfaithms/chapters/chapter-3.md

 Infans quidem est, sed Verbum infans, cujus ne ipsa quidem infantia tacet."]

-Bernard is himself drawing on an older tradition of the theology of the Word going back to St. Augustine, who reiterates this trope throughout his dozens of Christmas sermons.
+Bernard is himself drawing on an older tradition of the theology of the Word going back to Saint Augustine, who reiterates this trope throughout his dozens of Christmas sermons.
 Augustine's editors even title one sermon *Verbum infans doctor humilitatis*---the infant Word, teacher of humility.
 [@Augustine:SermonesPL, 1004, heading for sermon 187.]
-^[XXX  him or his editor? which editor? ]
 In another, Augustine preaches,

 > \[This day\] is called the Nativity of the Lord, when the Wisdom of God